raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

-##  The Relevance trial in practice
+##  The Relevance project in practice
-This pilot intervention focuses on students in Year 8 and builds on evidence that linking learning to everyday life can increase student engagement.
+This pilot project focuses on students in Year 8 and builds on evidence that linking learning to everyday life can increase student engagement.

-In the Relevance trial, you will support students to identify real-world problems and produce an app that can address a problem that matters to them.
+In the Relevance project, you will support students to identify real-world problems and produce an app that can address a problem that matters to them.
 This will help students to develop a number of technical skills within a more practical context, which will help to link computing to everyday life.

-The Relevance trial focuses on two strands:
+The Relevance project focuses on two strands:
 1. Identifying real-world problems that can be addressed with apps
 2. Programming an app in App Lab